Shelmith-Kariuki/rChambua/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rGeopoll
+# rChambua

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of rGeopoll is to carry out descriptive analysis at Geopoll
+rChambua contains functions that can be used for day to day data analysis tasks.

 ## Installation